Locastic, Agile, Oct 23, 202414 min read

 The only way to build good software is by adopting theory to fit the need of the customer, budget, codebase, team, tools and organisation.

 Usually, I hear, “we need Scrum to be agile.”
 This is nonsense on so many levels.
 First, if you implement Scrum without an agile mindset, you will get stuck in countless meetings and ceremonies, and your teams will soon be frustrated, complaining that they don’t have time to work and are doing too many meetings (sounds familiar?).
 Scrum is the most popular framework, and when you start learning about agile methodologies, you will often end up trying Scrum.
-You will hire trainers, consultants, read books, and try to do everything by the book and the rules of Scrum, but it will probably not work.
+You will hire trainers, and consultants, read books, and try to do everything by the book and the rules of Scrum, but it will probably not work.
 The problem is not that Scrum isn’t working; the problem is that you didn’t implement agile in your core values and focused too much on the Scrum procedures.

 Remember, Scrum is a framework.
 And what do we do with frameworks?
 We adjust them to our needs.
 Yes, we make compromises to fit the team and project we have, aiming to build the best possible product.
 Hopefully, you will not end up playing “funny” games with adults who just need to provide feedback on what was good, what was bad, and how to improve.
 In the end, you can invent your own methodology and call it “deliverscumic.”
 If it allows you to deliver value, quickly respond to changes, and keep your customers happy, then from my point of view, you are doing agile well.